-More than 200 representatives from local colleges and nonprofits gathered on April 10 to celebrate those who demonstrate exceptional community service in higher education.
+More than 200 students, staff and representatives from local colleges and nonprofits gathered on April 9 to celebrate those who demonstrate exceptional community service in higher education.
 The Campus Compact for New Hampshire (CCNH) Presidents’ Awards recognize students, faculty, staff and local organizations that actively contribute to the betterment of their campus and community.
-UNH Manchester’s commitment to community service is well represented among this year’s recipients: the Neuropsychology/Psychology Club (Leadership Award); Stephanie Kirylych (Good Steward Award); and the Mental Health Center of Greater Manchester (Community Partner Award).
+UNH Manchester’s commitment to community service is well represented among this year’s recipients: Nicole Milone ‘19 (Leadership Award), Emily Kerr (Good Steward Award) and Families in Transition (Community Partner Award).

 Connect with UNH Manchester